Mbed-TLS/mbedtls/yotta/data/example-tls-client/README.md

 it probably means you need to update the contents of the `SSL_CA_PEM` constant (this can happen if you modify `HTTPS_SERVER_NAME`, or when `developer.mbed.org` switches to a new CA when updating its certificate).

 Another reason for this error may be a proxy providing a different certificate.
 Proxies can be used in some network configurations or for performing man-in-the-middle attacks.
-If you choose to ignore this error and proceed with the connection anyway, you can change the definition of `UNSAFE` near the top of the file from 0 to 1. **Warning:** this removes all security against a possible attacker, therefore use at your own risk, or for debugging only!
+If you choose to ignore this error and proceed with the connection anyway, you can change the definition of `UNSAFE` near the top of the file from 0 to 1. **Warning:** this removes all security against a possible active attacker, therefore use at your own risk, or for debugging only!